thechelsuk/uk.thechels/pages/about.md

 category: pages
 ---

  Mat is an agile software developer and works as Head of Software Development based in the United Kingdom.
-Regular questions [Is there a crisis at Chelsea](https://isthereacrisis.thechels.uk), help people decide where to [go for lunch in Cheltenham](https://lunch.thechels.uk), [how to agile](https://ScrumRadiator.thechels.uk), and is most commonly known for tweeting to over 170,000 followers.
-You can see what [Mat is reading here](/pages/books)
+Regularly questions [Is there a crisis at Chelsea](https://isthereacrisis.thechels.uk), helps people decide where to [go for lunch in Cheltenham](https://lunch.thechels.uk), [how to agile](https://ScrumRadiator.thechels.uk), and is most commonly known for tweeting to over 170,000 followers.
+You can also see what [Mat is reading here](/pages/books)

+## Tech Gear

+- Apple iPhone XR
+- Apple Macbook Air mid 2012 (2ghz i7 8gb ram 128 gb ssd)

+## Software

+- VsCode
+- WorkingCopy
+- GitHub
+- Scriptable
+- Shortcuts
+- Chrome
+- Pixelmator
+- 1Password

-#### Gear
+## Running Gear

 - Shoes:
   - Saucony Ride 2s